Gov. Pritzker Set To Sign Illinois Criminal Justice Reform Bill Into Law Monday

 “Some of the backlash that you were hearing that you’re talking about is partisan in nature, so it shows to me that it is not about policy – it is about politics,” said state Sen. Elgie Sims Jr. (D-Chicago).

 “There are some provisions in the bill that do take time to accomplish – so they don’t necessarily – the bill’s singed, and they need to implement it tomorrow,” said state Sen. David Welter (R-Morris).
-“There are portions of this bill that’ll be one, two years out.”MORE NEWS: Chicago Vaccine Angels Try To Bridge Gap For Those Who Can’t Find Vaccine Appointments
+“There are portions of this bill that’ll be one, two years out.”MORE NEWS: Vacant House Collapses In Canaryville

 The reform bill also requires all police officers to use body cameras.